LLNL/zfp/docs/source/faq.rst

 A: Yes, compressed arrays can be made thread-safe; no, data structures like :c:type:`zfp_stream` and :c:type:`bitstream` are not necessarily thread-safe.
-As of |zfp| |viewsrelease|, thread-safe read and write access to compressed arrays is provided through the use of :ref:`private views <private_immutable_view>`, although these come with certain restrictions and requirements such as the need for the user to enforce cache coherence.
+As of |zfp| |viewsrelease|, thread-safe read and write access to compressed arrays via OpenMP threads is provided through the use of :ref:`private views <private_immutable_view>`, although these come with certain restrictions and requirements such as the need for the user to enforce cache coherence.
 Please see the documentation on